 Tom has served on the ABA Standing Committee on Ethics and Professional Responsibility, and on numerous Virginia State Bar and Virginia Bar Association committees.
 As chairman of the Virginia Bar Association Commission on Professionalism, he acted as principal drafter of Principles of Professionalism that have been endorsed by the Virginia Supreme Court and the Virginia Attorney General’s Office, and commended by both of Virginia’s federal district courts.
 As chairman of the Virginia State Bar Committee on Publications/Public Information, Tom led the committee in developing public service announcements articulating lawyers’ benefit to society, which were extensively published in Virginia, and purchased by the bars of six other states and the Canadian Bar Association.

 After personally reading, summarizing, and categorizing more than 1,600 Virginia Bar and American Bar Association legal ethics opinions, he made his work available to the public online.

 Tom has prepared a chart describing many of his ethics programs, and made his materials available for educational use.
-The materials total over 9,000 pages of analysis.
+The materials total about 10,000 pages of analysis.
 You can access the chart and the materials here.